whelew/MineSweeper/README.md

 #### Mines not removing Flag Image

 - The mines now remove all flag images on a mine tile when all mines are revealed.
-- Before this my funciton would cause the mines to remove the first flag image on a mine tile but not the rest.
+- Before this, my function would cause the mines to remove the first flag image on a mine tile but not the rest.
 - It was not looping through the mine tile array properly, therefore a while loop was needed.
 - As long as the length of flagTiles was greater than 0 on a mine tile it would continue to loop.